metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-transfer-spl-tokens-on-solana.md

 updated: '06-24-2024'
 ---

-This guide will show you how to build out a Javascript function to send and transfer SPL tokens on the Solana blockchain utilising the Metaplex Umi client wrapper and MPL Toolbox packages.
+This guide will show you how to build out a Javascript function to send and transfer SPL tokens on the Solana blockchain utilizing the Metaplex Umi client wrapper and MPL Toolbox packages.

 ## Prerequisite

-- Code Editor of your choice (recomended Visual Studio Code)
+- Code Editor of your choice (recommended Visual Studio Code)
 - Node 18.x.x or above.

 ## Initial Setup